SIXTEEN

 ”Girls?”

 "Would you like to?"
-This question was important, because one-on-ones for newcomers were a rarity.
-"I mean, could you get it on with a couple of guys in front of a camera?"
+This question was important, because the audience were keen for more than one-on-ones for newcomers.
+"I mean, could you get it on with a couple of guys in front of a camera?”

 Louie smiled at her eagerness to forsake her innocence and planned out a career trajectory.
 First year as the classic farm girl runaway.
 Second year soul sold to Satan.
 Third year S&M princess.
 He pulled the office's curtains shut and sat on the edge of his desk.